-We do not recommend saturating the soil all the way to the bottom of the tray.
+We do not recommend saturating the soil to the bottom of the tray.
 The extra moisture can only cause problems later on.

-The seeds only need the upper third of the soil column moist.
+The seeds only need the upper third of the soil column to be moist.

 Now the soil is ready to accept seeds.